1:2 Brute Force Consensus

 Things work exactly the opposite way in the Bitcoin world.
 The code that runs the system is very small (less than 1000 lines of C++), free, and open.
 However, each transaction sent to the system costs money to process, sometimes in excess of 20 dollars US when demand is high and the system is clogged.

+Transactions on the bitcoin network have been processed roughly every 10 minutes for the last 10 years without fault due to a very hard math race.
 Anyone on earth can enter this race by running a simple mining program that looks for a very special string of random letters and numbers called a nonce which is added to a cryptographic hash.
 This brute force approach to win the race by finding the random number first is called Proof-of-Work.

 Hashes are the foundation of all modern cryptography as they can take an input of any size and create an output of a fixed sized.
 If even a single character is out of place, the entire hash will be completely different.

-If you were a German general in World War II and wanted to make sure the location of your submarines were not found, you would use an Enigma machine to turn your plain text German message into an indecipherable string of random letters.
+If you were a German general in World War II and wanted to make sure the location of your submarines was not found, you would use an Enigma machine to turn your plain text German message into an indecipherable string of random letters.

 It took the invention of the first computer called the Turing machine to successfully reverse german codes (cyphers) and win the war.
 Ever since there has been an increasing arm's race between keeping coded messages secure, and breaking them.